 - You will be placed in a waiting area or cell.
 If there are a lot of arrests, it will take a while to get processed.

-- First, have to answer some basic questions, such as what is your legal name, home address, birthdate and an emergency contact person.
+- First, have to answer some basic questions, such as what your legal name is, home address, birthdate and an emergency contact person.

 - Also, you will also be asked about your mental and medical history.

 - You will be issued an inmate number.